Austrian Food In Vienna: 11 Best Local Dishes & Where to Eat Them

 A schockocroissant is essentially a chocolate-filled croissant.
 Little do most people know, the croissant was actually invented in Austria – not France!
 I can’t recommend enough that you try one of these while you’re in Austria.

-There are so many different places where you can get one of these.
-Just check out any local bakery!
 The one that I recommend most is Anker, which has multiple locations across the city of Vienna.
 I visited the one that was near the Prater Amusement Park.

 The croissant at Anker is filled with chocolate that tastes like brownie batter.
 Yes, you read that right.
 It’s unlike anything I’ve ever tried before in my life.
-I wish I had these in Boston, because gosh I miss the taste of them!
+I wish I had these in Boston, because gosh, I miss the taste of them!

 Knoedel

 A traditional dish in many Central European countries, Knoedel is basically boiled dumplings.
-They are traditionally made of flour or potatoes and served as a side dish to other traditional dishes such as the Saint Martin Goose in November.
+They are traditionally made of flour or potatoes and served as a side dish to other traditional dishes, such as the Saint Martin Goose in November.

 In Austria, Knoedels can also be served as meatballs in a soup, but the true art of Viennese craftsmanship comes when it comes to turning them into deserts.